wuyichen24/system-design-knowledge/patterns/cache_patterns/Cache_As_Sor.md

 ## Pros & Cons
 - **Write-Through**
+   - Pros
+      - No risk of data loss.
    - Cons
       - Slow (cache can only ack back until writing data to database successfully).
       - When a new cache node is added, the new cache node will be empty until there is a update from the application.